eshan-savla/KIidP-Gruppe-4/README.md

     ```bash
     $ docker compose up
     ```
+    (better start the container on windows from the Docker Desktop GUI)

 4. (Optional) If using the cornell dataset and depth images haven't been created from pcd:

   ```bash